elixir-europe/rdmkit/pages/your_domain/enzymology_and_biocatalysis.md

 * Enzyme-related repositories which enable the direct submission of enzyme function data and experimental conditions are {% tool "strenda-db" %} and {% tool "sabiork" %} via the data exchange formats {% tool "enzymeml" %} and {% tool "systems-biology-markup-language" %}.
 * {% tool "strenda-db" %} is a storage and search platform for authors who are preparing a manuscript containing functional enzymology data.
 Data sets entered in {% tool "strenda-db" %} are automatically checked for compliance with the {% tool "standards-for-reporting-enzyme-data" %} and prepared for publication after the journal’s reviewing process together with the corresponding paper.
 The direct deposition of experimental data in {% tool "strenda-db" %} by the authors not only ensures the completeness of information but also simplifies the integration of the data into other enzyme databases.
 * Information about the effects of chemical compounds on enzyme protein targets can be uploaded to the {% tool "chembl" %} database.
 * Most of the databases containing enzymology data are based on information manually extracted from literature.
 The structured format of the literature data in such databases allows the export and reuse of enzyme data (e.g. kinetic parameters) as well as the automatic integration in processing tools for modelling or visualisation.
 Manually curated databases containing enzyme function data are: {% tool "uniprot" %}, {% tool "brenda" %}, {% tool "sabiork" %}, {% tool "m-csa" %}, {% tool "ezcatdb" %}, {% tool "metacyc" %}.
-An overview of general and more specialised enzyme databases is given in [Enzyme Databases in the Era of Omics and Artificial Intelligence](https://doi.org/10.3390/ijms242316918).
+An overview of general and more specialised enzyme databases was published 2023.{% cite presern2023enzymedatabases %}
 * Besides literature-based information, there are databases such as {% tool "gotenzymes" %} containing predicted kinetic parameters for enzymes or {% tool "topenzyme" %} containing predicted enzyme structure models.
 * Further repositories which are neither domain specific nor store data in a structured way are {% tool "zenodo" %}, {% tool "figshare" %} and {% tool "dataverse" %}.
 These repositories are often suggested by journals and funding agencies that may be unaware of awareness of the structured repositories mentioned above.